Kyle Burroughs: Professional

 After clearing waivers, Burroughs began the 2018–19 season with the Sound Tigers.
 Prior to the 2018–19 season, Burroughs was named a co-captain for the Sound Tigers alongside Ben Holmstrom.
 Burroughs would serve as captain whenever Holmstrom was out of the lineup.
 On November 12, 2018, Burroughs was suspended for one game due to a high-sticking incident in a game against the Providence Bruins.
 A few days later on November 17, Burroughs played in his 200th AHL game.

 On October 11, 2020, Burroughs was traded by the Islanders to the Colorado Avalanche in exchange for A. J. Greer.
 After attending the Avalanche training camp leading into the delayed 2020–21 season, Burroughs was placed on waivers and upon clearing was assigned to their AHL affiliate, the Colorado Eagles, on January 10, 2021.
 Burroughs played in his first NHL hockey game on April 5, 2021, in a 5–4 win against the Minnesota Wild at the Xcel Energy Center.
 Two days later, he recorded his first NHL point, an assist to a goal by André Burakovsky.
 Burroughs split the remainder of the season between the Avalanche and Eagles, finishing with 1 assist through 5 regular season games.

 As a free agent after his successful stint with the Colorado Avalanche, Burroughs was signed to a two-year, two-way contract with the Vancouver Canucks on July 28, 2021.
 Burroughs scored his first NHL goal on November 19, 2021, in Vancouver's 3–2 win over the Winnipeg Jets.

 On July 1, 2023, Burroughs was signed as a free agent to a three-year, $3.3 million contract with the San Jose Sharks.
 One year into his contract, however, he was traded to the Los Angeles Kings on June 27, 2024, in exchange for Carl Grundström.

+As a free agent from the Kings, Burroughs was signed to a one-year, two-way contract with the Dallas Stars for the season on July 6, 2026.